opendatalab-de/blog/_posts/2013/2013-07-16-geojson-jackson.md

 ---

-As a result of our latest project I've extracted a small set of Java Objects that can easily be serialized and deserialized into GeoJson files using the Jackson JSON parser library.
+As a result of our latest project I've extracted a small set of Java Objects that can easily be serialized and deserialized into [GeoJson](http://www.geojson.org) files using the [Jackson JSON parser](http://jackson.codehaus.org/) library.
 The java objects are quite optimized and use the Jackson annotations to identify the different types of GeoJson objects.
 This way you can save the "type" property within every object.
-The Jackson parser will automatically insert the type property based on the Java class name.
+On export the Jackson parser will automatically insert the type property based on the Java class name.

 Without the GeoJson POJOs you would have to let Jackson parse the contents of a geojson file